testingchance1-ship-it/public-projects/README.md

 There is a supabase folder for people who are interested in creating an account and inputting data to query or have AI query
     there are 2 different csv files in there for people to mess with

+There is a neural network folder, where im experimenting creating my own neural network. maybe one day it will be a model on hugging face